-Property insurance also is known as ‘Homeowners Insurance’ is broad insurance that covers your home from several things, notably Fire & Theft, and personal liability.
+Property insurance, also known as ‘Homeowners Insurance’, covers your home from several things, notably Fire & Theft and personal liability.

-Even if you have vacant land you’ll want to have property insurance as it protects homeowners and landowners in the event of premises and content damage.
+Even if you have vacant land, you’ll want property insurance as it protects homeowners and landowners in case of premises and content damage.

-Your lender will most likely only require proof you have fire insurance coverage on your home unless it is a strata property.
+Your lender will likely only require proof that you have fire insurance coverage on your home unless it is a strata property.

 A few Credit Unions require Earthquake coverage in B.C.

 Mortgage Life Insurance